 Snapper, Genuine red snapper, American reds, Spot snapper

 Click the icons to learn more about each criteria

 Red snapper in Gray's Reef National Marine Sanctuary.LAUNCH GALLERY

 Harvested off the southeastern United States for well over a century, red snapper is an iconic American fish, extremely popular among commercial and recreational fishermen alike.
-But this popularity comes with a downside – red snapper has been fished too heavily since the 1980s, and both stocks are currently below the level scientists have determined to be sustainable (overfished).
+But this popularity comes with a downside – red snapper has been fished too heavily for decades, and both stocks are currently below the level scientists have determined to be sustainable (overfished).
 However, both stocks are now managed under rebuilding plans, the strategy used to manage harvest at a level that will allow an overfished stock to rebuild to target population levels by a specified deadline

 LOCATION & HABITAT